 Where are they now?
 Tottenham’s seven Gareth Bale replacements

-In his final years at Tottenham, Gareth Bale developed into one of the best players in the world.
+During his first spell at Tottenham, Gareth Bale gradually developed into one of the best players in the world.
 Replacing him was always going to be difficult for Spurs.

 So, rather than try, Tottenham reinvested the £85million Real Madrid paid for Bale to sign not one but seven new players.

 Eight years later, they’ve all left the club.

 Paulinho arrived at White Hart Lane with high expectations after starring for Corinthians in Brazil, but the midfielder failed to live up to the hype.